-Even though some prefer shorter styles, almost all ladies want thick, voluminous hair.
+Even though some prefer shorter styles, almost all ladies want thick, voluminous natural hair sew ins.
 Unfortunately, while you can achieve lots of length with patience and moisturizing, thickness is mostly up to genetics—but don’t worry.
-Even if you have thin natural hair, you can get the thick hair of your dreams with extensions or weaves, among other tricks.
+Even if you have thin natural hair, you can get the thick hair of your dreams with extensions or full sew in weave, among other tricks.

 There are a few key ideas to keep in mind when styling thin natural hair.
 First and foremost, use plenty of moisturizers.
 Although every hair type needs moisture, it’s extra important to use lightweight oils and a leave-in conditioner to strengthen and support thin natural hair.

 To protect your hair while wearing styles like hair extensions, it’s a good idea to braid your hair and sew the weave into the braids.
 It’s also best to avoid box braids or micro braids because the weight of the braids can cause strain and breakage in your hair near the scalp.